inBeat/inbeat-website/content/top-influencers/tiktok/health/united-states/_index.md

 ---
-title: Top 10 Health TikTok Influencers In United States In 2023
+title: Top 10 Health TikTok Influencers In United States In 2024
 description: >-
-  Find top health TikTok influencers in United States in 2023.
-Most popular hashtags: #duet #fyp #greenscreen #welcomeback.
+  Find top health TikTok influencers in United States in 2024.
+Most popular hashtags: #duet #fyp #welcomeback #greenscreen.
 platform: TikTok
-hits: 7505
+hits: 7469
-text_top: Analyze the best TikTok profiles on inBeat.
+text_top: Identify the top-rated TikTok accounts on inBeat.
-text_bottom: Our database holds 7505 TikTok influencers like this in United States for you to collaborate.
+text_bottom: Our database aggregates 7469 TikTok influencers like this in United States for you to work with.
 profiles:
   - username: "nataliejuliet"
     fullname: >-